dvk65/inland-flooding/REPORT.md

 # Report - Automated Assessment of Inland Flooding From Satellite Observations
 This project focuses on developing an algorithm for automated assessment of inland flooding from satellite observations.
-Specifically, this algorithm collects satellite images before/during/after flood events and applies the K-means clustering algorithm to identify flooded areas.
-Satellite data is a straightforward method for observing flooded areas.
-Sentinel-2, with its 10-meter resolution, enables detailed analysis.
-Although weather conditions during flood events can be challenging, this project explores the possibility of utilizing satellite imagery and applying a machine learning algorithm named K-means clustering algorithm to automatically identify flooded areas.
-Additionally, this approach aims to offer insights into enhancing flood detection using drone measurements.
+Specifically, this algorithm collects satellite images captured before/during/after flood events and applies the K-means clustering algorithm to automatically identify flooded areas.

+Satellite data, particularly from Sentinel-2 with its 10-meter resolution, provides a powerful tool for observing and analyzing flood events in detail.
+Although weather conditions during flood events can be challenging, this project explores the potential of utilizing satellite imagery and machine learning techniques to identify flooded areas.
+Moreover, this approach seeks to offer insights into enhancing flood detection using drone measurements.

-**Area of Interests**: The project initially targeted Maine, but due to limited flood event observations in Maine, it has been expanded to include other states in the New England Region (primarily Vermont) which shares similar flood characteristics.
+**Area of Interests**: The project initially focused on Maine.
+However, due to limited flood event observations in Maine, it has been expanded to include other states in the New England Region (primarily Vermont) which shares similar flood characteristics.

 ## Method
-1. Collect flood event data from two sources: high-water marks available through the USGS STN Flood Event Data Portal and high-water levels extracted from real-time gauge data provided by USGS Water Data Services;
+1. Collect flood event data from two sources: high-water marks available through the USGS STN Flood Event Data Portal and high-water levels extracted from real-time gauge water levels provided by USGS Water Data Services;
-2. Collect satellite images corresponding to before-, during-, and after-flood event data;
+2. Collect satellite images captured before, during, and after flood event observations;
-3. Apply the K-means clustering technique to identify flooded areas
+3. Apply the K-means clustering algorithm to identify flooded areas
 <img src="figs/workflow.png" alt="workflow">

 ## Data